TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-conclusion.md

 The 60L NanoStore together with its pipework and valves needs the full 600mm width and 690mm depth of our airing cupboard.
 It uses 850mm of the cupboard's height.
 The equivalent heat capacity MiniStore XS needs the same width and height but uses less depth.
 It's designed to fit in a kitchen base unit (max depth 560mm).

-No MiniStore (not even the 130L XL) will combi indefinitely with a 7kW heat pump.
+According to the Newark performance data, no MiniStore (not even the 130L XL) will combi indefinitely with a 7kW heat pump.
 They're designed to use the heat pump to extend the volume of hot water.
 Our 60L NanoStore does everything we need at a store temperature of 45°C. MiniStores need a store temperature at least 10°C higher.

 Apart from size, the 60L NanoStore is better in every way than a 60L MiniStore.